williamsni14463/MMBC-Actuator-PLC/experiments/dual-pt100-test-setup.md

 The PT100 itself connects to the *screw terminals* on the MAX31865 board (the green terminal block), not to the Pi.
 How you wire it depends on whether your PT100 is 2, 3, or 4 wire.

-**For a 4-wire PT100** (most common for precision, and what the chamber sensors likely are):
+**For a 4-wire PT100**
 - The MAX31865 board has 4 screw terminals for the RTD
 - Connect the two wires of one pair to the outer terminals, the other pair to the inner terminals
 - The Adafruit board is shipped configured for **2-wire by default** — for 3 or 4-wire you must move a jumper.
 Check the small solder-jumper labeled `2/3/4 WIRE` on the board and set it for your sensor.
-The library also needs to be told the wire count (see the script's `WIRES` setting).
+The library also needs to be told the wire count

 **Important — reference resistor must match the sensor:**
 - The Adafruit MAX31865 board comes in two versions: **PT100** (430Ω reference resistor) and **PT1000** (4300Ω reference resistor)
 - For PT100 sensors, `ref_resistor = 430.0` and `rtd_nominal = 100.0`
-- Using the wrong reference resistor value in the code gives wildly wrong temperatures — this is set in the script

 ---